SuperCedric/EDA-on-Spotify-2023-Dataset/README.md

 plt.title('Correlation of Different Music Characteristics')
 ```
 ![image](https://github.com/user-attachments/assets/19ccbeb1-99c5-42d6-b280-e6732e4c3df1)

-!
+Similarly, the correlation between danceability (%) and energy (%) is too weak to be considered a significant factor influencing the number of streams.
 - How about valence_% and acousticness_%?
+For the third time, the correlation between valence (%) and acousticness (%) is negligible, as it falls below the 0.3 correlation threshold.
 ### Platform Popularity
 - How do the numbers of tracks in spotify_playlists, spotify_charts, and apple_playlists compare?
 Which platform seems to favor the most popular tracks?
 ```python